yousefelassal/quote-cron/README.md

 > I would maintain that thanks are the highest form of thought, and that gratitude is happiness doubled by wonder.

 > One machine can do the work of fifty ordinary men.
 No machine can do the work of one extraordinary man.

+> In action a great heart is the chief qualification.
+In work, a great head.